boolean-uk/react-cohort-dashboard-challenge/README.md

 \-------------------------------------------------------------------------------------------------------

-MAKE SURE YOU HAVE READ THE ENTIRE README BEFORE RUNNING THESE COMMANDS!!!!
+MAKE SURE YOU HAVE READ THE ENTIRE README BEFORE RUNNING THESE COMMANDS

 \-------------------------------------------------------------------------------------------------------